YashSharma2129/mini-ecommerce/README.md

 # Mini E-commerce Platform

-A modern e-commerce platform built with MERN stack.
+A modern e-commerce platform built with MERN stack featuring a two-tab interface for product management.

+## Features

+- Two main tabs:
+  1. **Product Submission Tab**
+     - Add new products with name, price, description, and image URL
+     - Real-time form validation
+     - Instant feedback on submission
+  2. **My Products Tab**
+     - View all submitted products in a card layout
+     - Real-time updates when new products are added
+     - Smart search functionality
+- Responsive design
+- Product search with keyword matching
+- Clean and intuitive user interface

 ## Prerequisites